antronerds/r2-tutorials/docs/Multiple_Datasets.md

 ![Multiple dataset selectiong](_static/images/MultipleDatasets_Select.png)

-> *Megasampler only allows you to query multiple datasets if they are of the same chiptype and normalized by the same algorithm and of certain normalizations.*
+> *Megasampler only allows you to query multiple datasets if they are of the same chiptype and normalized by the same algorithm.*

 --------------------------------------------------------------------------